Mycobacterium tuberculosis Complex PCR

 - This test does not differentiate among the members of the M. tuberculosis complex (M. tuberculosis, M. bovis, M. bovis BCG, M. africanum, and M. microti).

-- A positive or indeterminate result for rifampin will be sent to a reference laboratory for confirmation.
+- A positive or indeterminate result for Rifampin will be sent to a reference laboratory for confirmation.

 - This test is FDA-Approved for smear-positive and smear-negative specimens.